-Among citizens-particularly those in economically disadvantaged communities-'development' is sought after, but 'gentrification' is feared.
-We will investigate the underlying structures of ownership -rent, rent stabilization, ownership, credit, mortgage- that facilitate displacement or bring stability.
-As artists and long-time community members feel increasing pressure from the rising cost of housing and services, urgent questions arise about what drives development and how to achieve a balance between development and stability, and between revitalization and respect for longstanding communities with rich, if often devalued, histories.
+Among citizens-particularly those in economically disadvantaged communities- 'development' is sought after, but 'gentrification' is feared.
+We will investigate the underlying structures of ownership - rent, rent stabilization, red-lining, ownership-credit, mortgage, taxes- that facilitate displacement or bring stability.

+As artists and long-time community members feel increasing pressure from the rising cost of housing and services, urgent questions arise about what drives development and how to achieve a balance between development and stability, and between revitalization and respect for longstanding communities with rich, but often devalued, histories.

-The seminar will explore the idea of the colony, as it pertains to the gathering of likeminded people such as artists in cooperative art colonies, or communes with a shared interest, but also as it relates to the emergence of a colonial tendency to occupy, subjugate and control the sites where the art venues are established.
+The seminar will explore the idea of the colony, as it pertains to the gathering of like-minded people such as artists in cooperative art colonies, or communes with shared interest, but also as it relates to the emergence of a colonial tendency to occupy, subjugate and control sites where art venues are set